-KLM’s Boeing 787 Dreamliner has been flying for a month, now—a shiny, new aircraft brimming with the latest technology.
+KLM’s Boeing 787 Dreamliner has been flying for over a year now—a shiny, new aircraft brimming with the latest technology.
 I was offered a peek inside and—being the curious person I am—I tried everything I was allowed to get my hands on.
 So, what’s new?
 Which buttons are the handiest to know about?
 Which features make for a more pleasant trip?

 1. The IFE console

 Let me start with an exception—the “button” (as it were) that controls the entertainment.
 It’s not really a button at all, but a complete console, the sort you find on gaming computers.
 This makes it very easy to scroll through all the films, games, and music.
 Or, if you prefer, you can push right on the touchscreen.
 Feel like talking to someone?
 Using your entertainment system, you can set up a chat with other passengers who have logged into Seat Chat.
 So, you can send a message that reads, “Hey, 21-B, where are you headed?”

 2. The air valve